aadya1710/face_recognition/README.md

 ![image](https://user-images.githubusercontent.com/77448543/170831971-934b2062-c1c5-4520-b460-dcb156ca5234.png)

 ### Advertisment Page
 User can record their emotions, age and gender by clicking on the button and watch the add side-by-side.
+I used face recognition API and Face-recognition models to detect face and predict the expression, age and model.

 --> PS: using your own web camera will give better results.